 Pose S1 (Netflix) – S2 arrives in October 2019

-Immerse yourself in the glamour and luxury of 1980s New York in this highly rated LGBTQ musical dance series starring Evan Peters, MJ Rodriguez, Kate Mara and James Van Der Beek.
+Immerse yourself in the glamour and luxury of 1980s New York in this highly rated LGBTQ musical dance series starring Evan Peters (who’s also in American Horror Story and American Animals), MJ Rodriguez, Kate Mara and James Van Der Beek.
 But it’s not just about beauty and glamour – it’s also activism.The first season boasted the largest cast of transgender actors ever for a scripted network series, with over 50 transgender characters, all played by trans actors and ahead of the premiere, Murphy announced that he would be donating all his profits from Pose to charities working with LGBTQ+ people.
 Season 2 is slated for 30 October 2019.